raceconditionrunning/raceconditionrunning.github.io/_brunch_reviews/2020-01-25-stone-way-cafe.md

 A group favorite is always their breakfast burritos.
 They're closer in size to two meals than one, but after a long run they're perfect.
 They pair perfectly with Valentina hot sauce.
+The sliced and toasted corn muffin is not to be missed.

 ![Breakfast Burritos][burrito]

-They also have excellent desserts; this reviewer stole bites of some kind of pie and a bread pudding, and both were excellent.
-The sliced and toasted corn muffin is also not to be missed.
+They also have excellent desserts; this reviewer stole bites of some kind of pie and a bread pudding, and both were delicious.

 There are no hip-hop onions nor rap-scallions in this establishment.
 It has a decidedly indie vibe, hosting local musicians many evenings.
-According to local news, this establishment will be closed at some point to allow for high-density housing shops to be built in its place &mdash; leading this reviewer to conclude that maybe gentrifications isn't so great.
+According to local news, Stone Way will be closed at some point to allow for high-density housing and shops to be built in its place &mdash; leading us to conclude that maybe gentrifications isn't so great.
 Don't miss your chance to brunch here while you still can.

 ### Verdict